Tanker Owners Urge FG to Fix Oyo-Ogbomosho Highway to Avoid Another Mishap

 Emmanuel Addeh in Abuja

-The Nigerian Association of Road Transport Owners (NARTO) yesterday called on the federal government to urgently fix the Oyo-Ogbomosho highway to avert the kind of petroleum products explosion in Jigawa State, where over 100 persons died.
+The leadership of the Nigerian Association of Road Transport Owners (NARTO) at the weekend called on the federal government to urgently fix the Oyo-Ogbomosho highway to avert the kind of petroleum products explosion in Jigawa, where over 100 persons died.

 NARTO’s President, Yusuf Othman, in a letter dated October 18, 2024, addressed to the minister overseeing the Federal Ministry of Works, David Umahi, maintained that urgent immediate attention on the road had become necessary to forestall damage to lives and property.